2022 Ecuador landslides: Response and relief efforts

 On 4 February 2022, the Metropolitan Council of Quito declared a state of emergency for the Metropolitan District of Quito.
 On 9 February 2022, the International Federation of Red Cross (IFRC) implemented a 3-month Emergency Action Plan for all areas of Ecuador affected by the heavy rainfalls and its consequences, including Quito.
 On 4 May 2022, the plan was extended to the timeframe of 6 months.

 As a longer-term response, the International Rescue Committee is closely working with Ecuador's authorities to support Venezuelan and Ecuadorian families who lost their homes or whose relatives were affected.
 According to the IRC, the disaster disproportionally affected Venezuelan families that have resettled in La Gasca over the last years.
-The IRC is providing cash assistance for families to cover basic needs as well as economic support to Chamos, a local Non-governmental organisation (NGO) that provides free health care and education to Venezuelan communities.
+The IRC is providing cash assistance for families to cover basic needs as well as economic support to Chamos, a local non-governmental organisation that provides free health care and education to Venezuelan communities.